Skip to main content

 expectations.

-The network capabilities list is as follows:
+The gateway and network capabilities list is as follows:

-* gateway_default_signature_algorithm REQUIRED: The default digital
+* gatewayDefaultSignatureAlgorithm REQUIRED: The default digital

 signature algorithm (algorithm-id) used by a gateway to sign